 - Monday, January 17 – Kell Smith

 - Wednesday, January 19 – New Music: vocalist Luedji Luna & guitarist Roberto Tola

 - Friday, Janaury 21 – saxophonist Kenney Polson

 Next week on Brazil Back2Back:

-Visit the Listening Lounge to listen live, for real-time playlists, or to request a song.
+Visit the Listening Lounge to listen live, for real-time playlists, or to request your favorite song, style, or musician.

-Listen for this song on our New Music: Brazil streaming channel, too.
+Listen and vote for this song on our New Music: Brazil streaming channel.

-Stories like ‘Anavitoria As One: Connect Brazil This Week’ are what we do.
+Stories like ‘Colors of Brazilian jazz: Connect Brazil This Week’ are what we do.
 Why don’t you join us?